scholarslab/GenericXmlImporter/README.md

 Some provided stylesheets need an xslt 2 processor.

+Because xslt is only a converter into csv, you need to set the options for csv in the form: delimiter: tabulation, enclosure: empty, element, tag and file
+delimiters: pipe.

 1. `test_generic_item.xml`

     A basic list of three books with images of Wikipedia, with non Dublin Core tags.
-To try it, choose options "One xml file", "Item metadata", and the xsl sheet `generic_item.xsl` (or `generic_item_xslt1.xsl` if an external processor is not set).
+To try it, choose options "One xml file", "Items", and the xsl sheet `generic_item.xsl` (or `generic_item_xslt1.xsl` if an external processor is not set).

 2. `test_generic_item_automap.xml`